rosettadb/dbt-studio/README.md

 ## Installation

-Download the latest release for your OS from the [Releases Page](https://github.com/your-org/rosetta-dbt-studio/releases) (link to be updated) and follow the instructions to get started.
+Download the latest release for your OS from the [Releases Page](https://github.com/rosettadb/dbt-studio/releases) and follow the instructions to get started.

 No prior Python or dbt installation required.